citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

     xe network-create name-label=private

-Now you may spot one of the idiosyncrasies of XenServer - bridges for networks do not get created until they are needed.
+Now we run into one of the idiosyncrasies of XenServer - bridges for networks do not get created until they are needed.
 This means that this bridge does not yet exist!
 A quick fix for this is to add the network to a VM, then remove it from the VM.
 If you have a running VM